You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

 11. Meal/Smoothie Prepping

-A lot of people like to do a lot of meal prepping on Sunday for the week ahead.
-A food vacuum sealer makes this an even smarter thing to do because it keeps that chopped produce a lot fresher than other containers will.
+A lot of people like to do a lot of meal prepping over the weekend for the week ahead.
+A vacuum food sealer makes this an even smarter thing to do because it keeps that chopped produce a lot fresher than other containers will.
 You can prep:

 - Salad ingredients

 - Chicken, hamburger, and other meats for salads, soups, stews, and other mains

 If you're already doing this, you'll be amazed at how much fresher these ingredients stay in a vacuum bag than they do in other storage containers.
 If you're not doing it yet, a vacuum food sealer might be motivation for you to start.